palm86/hex_flora/priv/herbarium/euphorbia_mauritanica.md

 <!-- read more -->

+*E. mauritanica* is a host of the unusual underground parasitic plant *Hydnora africana* (jakkalskos).

 ## Distribution in the Hex

 Sandly flats of De Doorns Sandstone Fynbos and stony clay slopes of De Doorns Renosterveld Karoo.